 Lescol (fluvastatin) belongs to a group of drugs called HMG CoA reductase inhibitors, or "statins".
 Fluvastatin is used together with diet to lower blood levels of "bad" cholesterol (low-density lipoprotein, or LDL), to increase levels of "good" cholesterol (high-density lipoprotein, or HDL), and to lower triglycerides (a type of fat in the blood).

 Lescol is used is used in adults and children who are at least 10 years old to lower high cholesterol and triglyceride (types of fat) levels in the blood and to slow the build-up of plaque (fatty deposits) in your blood vessels.

-Lescol is also used to lower the risk of heart complications in certain people with coronary artery disease.
-Fluvastatin is used in adults and children who are at least 10 years old.
+Lescol is also used to lower the risk of heart complications in certain people with coronary heart disease.

 You should not take Lescol if you have liver disease, or if you are breastfeeding a baby.

-Some medicines can cause unwanted or dangerous effects when used with fluvastatin.
+Some medicines can cause unwanted or dangerous effects when used with Lescol.
 Tell your doctor about all other medicines you use.

 Before taking this medicine